jxnblk/blog/src/posts/mathematical-web-typography.md

 ```

 Not only do browsers handle subpixel rounding differently,
-this can cause issues when inheritance and scaling font sizes comes in to play,
+this can also cause issues when inheritance and scaling font sizes comes in to play,
-and commonly results in type scales with line height set for each font size, which means less DRY, less flexible code.
+which can lead to type scales with line heights coupled to each font size
+and less DRY, less flexible code.

-Keeping numbers tied to the same system yields interesting results.
+On the other hand, keeping numbers tied to the same system yields interesting results.
-Below the line heights calculate to seemingly unrelated numbers: 21 and 27px.
+The line heights below are computed to seemingly unrelated numbers: 21 and 27px.

 ```css
 /* Using 1rem as a base */